Regal Boise Stadium 22 and IMAX

 At its peak Edwards Theatres had 50 theaters in Orange County, which isn’t counting the later ones in Los Angeles and all the surrounding counties and beyond, even to Fresno.
 Having so many smaller venues when multi-stadium theaters, of his and of other chains, were the emerging standard may have been the chain’s downfall.
 They just had too many smaller theaters with long leases that began to underperform.

 Unfortunately Edwards passed on in 1997 before he could see his new Idaho dream come true.
-But Boiseans overwhemingly welcomed this new theater to the valley.
+But Boiseans overwhelmingly welcomed this new theater to the valley.
 Since then Regal Cinemas, the buyer of Edwards Cinemas after their bankruptcy, have opened in downtown Boise, two complexes in Nampa and one near Idaho Falls in Ammon.
+The IMAX Theater was closed on August 24, 2001.
+It reopened on February 28, 2003.
+The Regal Boise Stadium 22 remained open throughout the IMAX closure.